Mary Portas

 Interviewer:

-Hattie Crissell is a freelance journalist and a contributing editor of Grazia magazine.
-She often chairs events at bookshops and festivals and has appeared on BBC Radio 4's Front Row and Woman's Hour.
+Hattie often chairs events at bookshops and festivals and has appeared on BBC Radio 4's Front Row and Woman's Hour.

 I Shop, Therefore I am